ISO/IEC 23090-31 — MPEG-I Haptics Coding

 Encoding Modes & Performance

-Encodes signals as keyframed amplitude and frequency functions with interpolations (Curve, Transient, VectorialWave).
+Encodes transient or continuous signals as keyframed amplitude and frequency functions or vectorial control points with interpolations (linear and non-linear).
 Ideal for low-frequency or synthetic effects on mobile devices.

 Wavelet coding